Anonymous Credit Tokens

 All protocol messages SHOULD be encoded using deterministic CBOR (RFC

-8949) for interoperability.
-The following sections define the
+unknown CBOR map keys.
+The following sections define the structure

 4.1.1.
 Issuance Request Message